diaazzawi/collinson-activities-ranking/README.md

 bun run dev
 ```

 Note that this will run both the frontend and backend, each in a separate tab on your default browser.
-You can now test the frontend (check the video recording I uploaded to my Google Drive, which I emailed you its link).
+You can now test the frontend (**please check the video recording I uploaded to my Google Drive, which I emailed you its link**).

 You can also test the backend via the swagger interface if you want.